Driving the Taylor Highway Alaska

 From October to April, the road is closed to vehicles due to snow.
 During these months, all traffic is by snowmobile.
 So you can drive the Taylor Highway only in the summer months.
 This is a good solution if you are driving from Canada (Yukon) to Alaska or planning a trip from Alaska (USA) to Canada.
 We drove the Taylor Highway in September because our destination was Dawson City in Canada and then the Dempster Highway.
 But, keep in mind, that border crossing is open only for three months – from June through September.

 PRO TIP: Before traveling the Taylor Highway, please visit 511 Alaska or call 511 for the latest weather and road conditions.
 Not all rental vehicles are allowed on this road, so check with your rental agency before you travel.
+One of the rentals which offer vehicles for this route is Alaska Auto Rental.
+Read our review here.

 The USA – Canada Border Crossing at Poker Creek – Little Gold Creek